 6. Use Data Stewardship & Deep Analytics

 Data stewardship proactively controls and improves the lifecycle of data sharing, generation, re-sharing, and application to provide companies with high-quality, accessible data.
 Beyond data management, data stewardship protects data from loss, corruption, theft, and misuse.
 Data stewardship ensures that data is used correctly to inform company decision-making and strategy.
-With a growing reliance on data, 2023 supply chain resolutions should include careful data stewardship to guide data analysis.
+With a growing reliance on data, supply chain resolutions should include careful data stewardship to guide data analysis.

 7. Manage Peak Seasons with Flexible Technology Solutions

 Seasonal fluctuations in freight volumes create uncertainty regarding capacity and spot freight rates.
 Demand fluctuations during the produce season, back-to-school, or the holiday shopping peak can quickly destroy transportation budgets.
 Proactive planning mitigates the risks associated with peak seasons.
 A well-integrated TMS provides additional support to ensure improved workflows, advanced freight matching, and dynamic route optimization.
-Moving into 2023, companies should lean on technology to navigate peak season market shifts.
+Moving forward, companies should lean on technology to navigate peak season market shifts.

 8. Be Strategic & Tactical in the Final Mile